Leonardo DRS, Inc. research snapshot

 Bearish case

-More likely if U.S. defense budget timing slips, program awards slow, fixed-price contracts compress margins, parent ownership overhang increases float pressure, or defense electronics multiples re-rate toward the low-20s PE on slower growth.
+More likely if U.S. defense budget timing slips, program awards slow, fixed-price contracts compress margins, the Raft integration fails to deliver, parent ownership overhang increases float pressure, or defense electronics multiples re-rate toward the low-20s PE on slower growth.

 DRS AI technical analysis